awslabs/aws-encryption-sdk-specification/changes/2020-07-13_detect-base64-encoded-messages/change.md

 ## Motivation

-The message format is a binary format, but it is a common mistake for users to attempt decryption on the Base64 encoding of this data instead.
+The message format is a binary format but users commonly attempt to decrypt the Base64 encoding of this data.
 Because the first two bytes of the message format have a very limited set of possible values (currently they are in fact fixed), the first two bytes of the Base64 encoding of a valid message are also simple to recognize.